shilpitakatta/Data_Cleaning--SQL/README.md

-In this project raw data was cleaned using SQL queries.
+In this project raw data file was cleaned using SQL queries.